isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Aesthetics.md

 <p>Students work collaboratively across all the Arts Education opportunities
 in Xinmin.
 It is through collaborative work that students learn to manage themselves and their relationships, whilst gaining a deeper understanding of the world around them.
-With Art, Music and RefleXions@Xinmin (Drama) all encouraging group-based collaborations whether physically or through online platforms like Padlet, Jamboard and Google Classroom, students are continually reflecting upon their ability to consider perspectives of their
+With Art, Music and RefleXions@Xinmin (Drama), all encouraging group-based collaborations whether physically or through online platforms like Padlet, Jamboard and Google Classroom, students are continually reflecting upon their ability to consider perspectives of their